Last Updated on 17 February, 2021 by Veronica

 Don’t miss:

-Located here is the church of San Miguel, which is the oldest church in the United States, built between 1610 and 1612.
+The church of San Miguel is located here, the oldest church in the United States, built between 1610 and 1612.

-Santa Fe is a beautiful city, and you will also see many reminiscences of its Spanish past.
-This city is most appreciated when traveled through calmly and without rush; otherwise, you will miss details.
+Santa Fe is a beautiful city; you will also see many reminiscences of its Spanish past.
+This city is most appreciated when traveling calmly and without rush; otherwise, you will miss details.
 Don’t get lost!

 The Plaza